EsoCoding/gtk-d-makefile/README.md

 ## Contributing
 Anyone is free to help and contribute wether this is trough posting issues, adding examples, adding library's or perhaps you have published some helpfull tutorials, please feel free to commit and support the progress in anyway you can.
 If you want to make contact, you can send me a email at info@gtk-d.com or find me in [gtk-d](https://matrix.to/#/#gtkd:matrix.org) channel of the matrix chat server.

-## Installation
-At the moment you can use dub to install and build the repository and for those who prefer to install gtk-d to their system instead of the .dub folder, there is a another gtk-d repo that has a makefile that generaties pkg-config and installs gtk-d to the folders you would normally install programs to.

 | Library  | Submodule name | Description |
 | :------- | :------------- | :---------- |